 salt to taste

 Cut 4 large ripe tomatoes a quarter inch thick and place on a cookie sheet covered in parchment paper or lightly oiled.
 Place broiler on high and set tomatoes under the broiler until edges begin to char.
 Remove from oven and gently flip tomatoes over.
 Char the flipped side of the tomatoes and then remove from oven.
 Chop the charred tomatoes and set aside.
 Place gloves on hands before removing pepper seeds.
-Slice each pepper open and remove all seeds before adding peppers to a blender.
+Slice each pepper open and remove all seeds before broiling peppers.
+Slightly char peppers as you did with the tomatoes.
+Remove peppers from oven and add to a blender.
 Add the remaining two tomatoes in the blender and puree.
 Place puree in a medium size bowl.
 Chop one whole sweet onion and add to the puree.
 Chop one bunch of cilantro and add to puree.
 Chop 6 garlic cloves and add to puree.
 Squeeze the juice from 1/2 a lime into the puree.
 Gently fold in charred tomatoes, and add salt to taste.

-This recipe was shared on the following blogs: Serendipity&Spice, TheGunnySack, RealFoodForager, SimplySugar&GlutenFree, LadyBehindTheCurtain, GlutenFreeHomemaker, TessaDomesticDiva, Turnips2Tangerines, MadeinaDay, SweetBellasRoos
+This recipe was shared on the following blogs: Serendipity&Spice, TheGunnySack, RealFoodForager, SimplySugar&GlutenFree, LadyBehindTheCurtain, GlutenFreeHomemaker, TessaDomesticDiva, Turnips2Tangerines, MadeinaDay, SweetBellasRoos, TheWearyChef